jaanga/sp500/readme.md

 <!-- a statement of a rationale, applicable now as well as in the future -->

 * View hundreds of market symbols in a non-reductionist manner
-* Be able to get a pixture of how the market is flowing
+* Be able to get a picture of how the market is flowing

 ### Vision